 Special Interest Groups (SIGs)

 Southeastern sponsors Special Interest Groups (SIGs) where members can join with others in the library community to exchange ideas and keep themselves informed about their professional specialties.
-Visit the Upcoming Events page to register for SIGs meetings.
+Visit the Upcoming Events page to register for SIG meetings.

 Special Library Catalog